Z-80 SoftCard: Alternatives

 Following Microsoft's success, several other companies developed Z80 cards for the Apple II as well, including Digital Research with Apple CP/M and a CP/M card developed by Advanced Logic Systems (ALS) named "The CP/M Card" (with a 6 MHz Z80 and 64 kB RAM) and Digital Research's CP/M Gold Card for CP/M Pro 3.0 (with 64 or 192 kB RAM).
+Clone cards are not necessarily compatible with the Microsoft original.
 Microsoft sued ALS in February 1982 for copying its BIOS.

+MicroPro offered its StarCard for free to purchasers of WordStar and InfoStar.
 Other independent designs came from Applied Engineering, PCPI (with their 6 MHz Appli-Card), Cirtech, and IBS.
 There were also about a dozen SoftCard clone manufacturers.

 Microsoft announced a SoftCard for the Apple III in June 1982, stating that it would be available in October.

-The Xedex Baby Blue CPU Plus card provides similar functionality to the IBM PC, allowing that computer to run CP/M-80 software like WordStar; the Baby Tex is the TI Professional version.
+The Xedex Baby Blue CPU Plus card provides similar functionality to the IBM PC, allowing that computer to run CP/M-80 software like WordStar; Baby Tex is the TI Professional version.
 The first version of the Diamond Computer Systems Trackstar, an Apple II emulation card for the PC, includes a Z80 and also supports CP/M.